mikahado/the-remind-notation/_notes/Ring Of Fire.md

 ### - D C G ^ G D ^

 <p class="lyrics">
-Love is a burning thing, and it makes a fiery ring.
+Love is a burning thing, and it makes a fiery ring /
-Bound by wild desire, I fell into a ring of fire.
+Bound by wild desire, I fell into a ring of fire /

 I fell into a burning ring of fire.
 I went down, down, down,
 And the flames went higher.